florhaidee/TechNews/README.md

   ## Description

- A Tech blog wherer users can login and add post and/or comments
+ A Tech blog where users can login and add post and/or comments to it

   ## Table of Contents